-- Understand how visual loss and impairment is a significant cause of physical and psychosocial morbidity, which is a barrier to accessing healthcare.
-This can be overcome by appropriate rehabilitation for the visually impaired - Co-ordinate access to community and secondary care services - Undertake opportunistic health screening, ensuring that patients have regular eye tests and are referred appropriately and in a timely manner - Recognise how sight loss can interfere with mobility and lead to social isolation and difficulty in communication (such as use of telephones or computers), as well as the impact of poor eye health on loss of confidence, mental health, activities of daily living, independent living and ability to work - Take a focused history, examine, diagnose and treat common eye conditions and know whento refer to specialist care.
+- understand how visual loss and impairment can be a significant cause of physical and psychosocial morbidity, which can be a barrier to accessing healthcare.
+This can be mitigated by appropriate rehabilitation for visually impaired patients - coordinate access to community and secondary care services - undertake opportunistic health screening, ensuring that patients have regular eye tests and are referred appropriately and in a timely manner - recognise how sight loss can interfere with mobility and lead to social isolation and difficulty in communication (such as use of telephones or computers), as well as the impact of poor eye health on confidence, mental health, activities of daily living, independent living and ability to work - take a focused history, examine, diagnose and treat common eye conditions and know when to refer to specialist care.